 In May 2024 five organisations with a keen eye for reducing their emissions were given the green light on their reduction initiatives.
-The Low Carbon Acceleration Fund was available to any eligible legal entity such as a business, charity, incorporated society or trust, provided that the project is being implemented in Te Awa Kairangi Ki Tai Lower Hutt.
+The Low Carbon Acceleration Fund was available to any eligible legal entity such as a business, charity, incorporated society, or trust, provided that the project is being implemented in Te Awa Kairangi ki Tai Lower Hutt.

-\$160,000 was available in the first round of funding, with a maximum of \$40,000 for each applicant.
+In the first round, \$160,000 was available, with a maximum of \$40,000 for each applicant.
 This is the first round of a new fund established by Council to help deliver on its climate change commitments and support our city to decarbonise.
-This round was open 15 February - 14 March 2024.
+This round was open between 15 February and 14 March 2024.

-The five successful applicants included Y Central, Wesley (Wellington Mission Incorporated) Rata Village Naenae, He Puawau Trust, Rudolf Steiner School Trust and Youth Inspire.
+The five successful applicants were Y Central, Wesley (Wellington Mission Incorporated) Rātā

+Village Naenae, He Puawau Trust, Rudolf Steiner School Trust and Youth Inspire.